nanleij/ClusteredLowRankSolver.jl/docs/src/manual/sampling_clustering.md

  	sdp = ClusteredLowRankSDP(pol_prob, as_free = [:A, :B,  ...])
 ```
 where `:A, :B, ...` are the keys in the `Block` structure corresponding to the positive semidefinite matrix variables which should be modelled using extra free variables.

-This can also be used for high-rank constraint matrices.
+See [Clustering](@ref) for an example.
+This option can also be used to avoid high-rank constraint matrices.